-33. The Camden Local Plan Proposed Submission Draft contains a Euston Area policy, setting the overall objectives for the area.
+30. The Camden Local Plan Proposed Submission Draft contains a policy on the Euston Area, setting the overall objectives for the area.
 The Council is also preparing an update to the Euston Area Plan (2013).
-Consultation on a Regulation 18 version of the Euston Area Plan took place in December 2023 and September 2024, and the Regulation 19 version of the Plan is currently being prepared.
+Consultation on a Regulation 18 version of the Plan took place in December 2023 and September 2024, and the Regulation 19 version of the Plan is currently being prepared.
 A separate Statement of Common Ground relating to the Euston Area Plan will be prepared at the relevant time.